 Until recently, researchers believed that the sound of knuckle cracking came from a bubble that was popped when parts of the finger separated.

-A study published in 2015 challenged this theory.
+A published in 2015 challenged this theory.
 Researchers used MRI scans of fingers as they were cracked in real time and found the noise happens due to the formation of a cavity in the joint.

 There’s no specific treatment for knuckle cracking.
 Sometimes, it may become an obsessive habit.
 In this case, you might want to talk to your doctor about different therapies that could help you cope with knuckle cracking.